VerisimilitudeX/Shapes-and-Colors/README.md

 * All three values must be ints
 * The higher the numbers, the more light (closer to white)
 * The lower the numbers, the less light (closer to black)
+* Three primary colors can be mixed like paint
+* red + green = yellow
+* red + blue = magenta
+* blue + green = cyan
+* If all three values are the same, the color is a shade of gray
+# Shapes
+* Every shape will start with the same two values: the window to draw in the color to use to draw the shape
+* Rectangle
+  Information needed to draw rectangle:
+    x of the left-hand side
+    y of the top
+    width of the rectangle
+    height of the rectangle